 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to, your desire to upgrade your discharge and contentions that you served honorably for three and a half years and your discharge was based on a one-time incident.
-For purposes of clemency and equity consideration, the Board noted you did not provide supporting documentation describing post-service accomplishments or advocacy letters.
+These included, but were not limited to, your desire to upgrade your characterization of service and your contentions that your misconduct was an isolated incident, you had a difficult time adjusting to military life due to mental issues, and you would like to receive an upgrade to be eligible for veterans' benefits for treatment of your medical conditions.
+Additionally, you checked the "PTSD" box on your application but chose not to respond to the Board's request for supporting evidence of your claim.
+For purposes of clemency and equity consideration, the

+Board noted you did not provide documentation describing post-service accomplishments or advocacy letters.

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined that your misconduct, as evidenced by your NJP, outweighed these mitigating factors.
-In making this finding, the Board considered the seriousness of your misconduct and the fact it was a drug related offense.
+Specifically, the Board determined that your misconduct, as evidenced by your NJP and SPCM, outweighed these mitigating factors.
+In making this finding, the Board considered the seriousness of your misconduct and the fact it involved two separate drug offenses.
 The Board determined that illegal drug use by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
-The Board noted that marijuana use in any form is still against Department of Defense regulations and not permitted for recreational use while serving in the military.
-Finally, there is no precedent within this Board's review, for minimizing the "one-time" isolated incident.
+Further, regarding your claim your misconduct was an isolated incident, there is no precedent within this Board's review, for minimizing the "one-time" isolated incident.
 As with each case before the Board, the seriousness of a single act must be judged on its own merit, it can neither be excused nor extenuated solely on its isolation.
+Regardless, contrary to your contention, the Board noted you committed two separate drug abuse offenses.
+Finally, the Board also noted you provided no evidence, other than your statement, to substantiate your contentions.
+Therefore, the Board was not persuaded by your arguments.

-As a result, the Board concluded your conduct constituted a significant departure from that expected of a service member and continues to warrant an OTH characterization.
+As a result, the Board concluded your conduct constituted a significant departure from that expected of a service member and continues to warrant a BCD.
 Even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.